istanbuljs/nyc/README.md

 * applications that spawn subprocesses.
 * source mapped coverage of Babel and TypeScript projects

+## How Istanbul works

+Istanbul instruments your ES5 and ES2015+ JavaScript code with line counters, so that you can track how well your unit-tests exercise your codebase.

+The `nyc` command-line-client for Istanbul works well with most JavaScript testing frameworks: tap, mocha, AVA, etc.

 ## Installation & Usage

 Use your package manager to add it as a dev dependency: `npm i -D nyc` or `yarn add -D nyc`.